alttch/tpm-km/README.md

 ### Can PIN be only numeric?

-In tpm-ks, PIN is just called "PIN", because most of encrypted disk mangers use numeric PINs.
+In tpm-km, PIN is just called "PIN", because most of encrypted disk mangers use numeric PINs.
 But no - it can be alpha-numeric and include special symbols.
 It's up to you.